AudiusProject/audius-protocol/docs/docs/developers/write-albums.md

 #### updateAlbum(`requestParameters`, `writeOptions?`)

 Update an album.
-If any cover art or any metadata fields are not provided, their values will be kept the same as before.
+If cover art or any metadata fields are not provided, their values will be kept the same as before.

 Example: